-anzig was formed out of the remains of Samhain (USA) by ex-Misfits hardcore metal/punk act front-man vocalist Glenn Danzig (Real Name: Glenn Allen Anzalone) who went solo in 1987 with his own debut 45 Who Killed Marilyn while still performing his duties in The Misfits.
+ormed out of the remains of Samhain (USA), Danzig was the idea of ex-Misfits hardcore metal/punk rock act front-man vocalist Glenn Danzig (Real Name: Glenn Allen Anzalone) who went solo in 1987 with his own debut 45 Who Killed Marilyn while still performing his duties in The Misfits.
 Holding onto bassist Eerie Von (Real Name: Eric Stellmann; ex-Misfits; bass), he would recruit John Christ (Real Name: John Wolfgang Knoll; guitar) and Chuck Biscuits (Real Name: Charles Montgomery; ex-Black Flag/ex-D.O.A./ex-Circle Jerks; drums), both seasoned campaigners of the US hardcore scene.

 Signed in 1988 to Rick Rubin's newly formed 'Def Jam' label, Danzig (as a group) would release their debut eponymous album later that same year with guest James Hetfield (of Metallica) on vocals.
 The album summed up all they were about by featuring a blend of dark melody, blues and gothic metal they came across as a satanic version of Elvis Presley (Danzig himself did cover a version of Elvis' Trouble), his muscle-bound body and demonic growl/howl acting as a sinister presence over the track and the act's total career.
 Back to the debut album, however, it featured several important tracks including Twist Of Cain, She Rides, and the dark raging of Mother, a hit on both sides of the 'pond" 5 year's later on MTV (when they got around to discovering it years after the rest of us).
 The album proved to be their most successful (so far) by slowly selling enough to receive Gold status then, years later, Platinum.